Applying for disability benefits for heart disease in Canada is no easy task.

 The abnormal stress test is the universal screening test for plaque in the coronary arteries.
-However, the blockage must be significant enough in order to be detected by most types of EETs.
+However, the blockage must be significant enough order to be detected by most types of EETs.
 As such, they are usually unable to detect the early onset of CAD; EETs are most effective during the latter stages of the development of heart disease.
-The most accurate type of stress test, the nuclear stress test, has a high sensitivity but also exposes the patient to a high level of radiation making it not a recommended option.
+The most accurate type of stress test, the nuclear stress test, has a high sensitivity but also exposes the patient to a high level of radiation, making it not a recommended option.

 A disability benefits claim for CAD can be further strengthened by tracing the root cause of the disease to the workplace.
 Aside from the worker’s own testimony, evidence about this link could also be gathered from his or her examining physician’s medical documents as well as reports from the immediate supervisor and co-workers.
 Having a supportive workplace would certainly be advantageous.
 Also, it is crucial to be able to prove that the best treatment is to avoid any work that might have triggered the symptoms of CAD in the first place.

 Moving Forward With a Disability Claim for Heart Disease

 Heart disease is a fairly common condition that affects many Canadian workers.
 Those who suffer from it will find their work adversely affected to the point that claiming disability benefits becomes a necessity.
 However, the CPP administration and insurance companies make honest workers jump through hoops before they can even get a chance to consider their applications.

 Doing the bare minimum is not enough—almost everyone does it to no avail.
 Recognizing the unique nature of heart disease will allow afflicted employees to choose the right approach for their claims.
 This includes finding a suitable doctor who will properly diagnose one’s illness and, when necessary, a lawyer who is well-informed about CAD.